 Time flies when you are having fun!
-It is the beginning of June and summer is around the corner, but despite the lovely long days, pleasant sunshine and rising temperature there is also a great risk; heat stress..
+It is June now and summer is around the corner, but despite the lovely long days, pleasant sunshine and rising temperature there is also a great risk; heat stress..
 This is always on top of mind of every animal production farmer, so this month we will write regular articles about this issue.

 An elevated ambient temperature causes stress for the animal.
 The intestine is one of the organs that suffers most from the extra heat.
 The reason for this is that for example the pig, in the absence of sweat glands, pumps the blood to the skin in order to lose its heat.
 However, the result is that blood flow to the intestine is limited and thus causes damage to the intestinal epithelium.
 Cells get an oxygen deficiency and become permeable.
 This causes all kinds of harmful substances in the blood.